Mintegral-official/HiBid-Android/README.md

 }
 ```

 ##FAQ
-1.**What kinds of advertising formats are currently supported by HiBid?**<br/>
+1. **What kinds of advertising formats are currently supported by HiBid?**

 Currently，The ad types we supported: Native,Interstitial RewardVideo.
-But developers are allowed to customize other ad types.<br/>
+But developers are allowed to customize other ad types.

-2.**What currency is the price returned by the auction?**<br/>
+2. **What currency is the price returned by the auction?**

 The price returned by the auction is in US dollars.
-When the developer customizes the adapter, Make sure the price is in US dollars and it is not recommended to use other currencies and exchange rate conversions.<br/>
+When the developer customizes the adapter, Make sure the price is in US dollars and it is not recommended to use other currencies and exchange rate conversions.

-3.**How does it order the same bidder?**<br/>
+3. **How does it order the same bidder?**

 If the bidders with the same prices, the one who returned first, is ranked first,and also is the winner.<br/>
-4.**If the returned bid is 0, what does it mean?**<br/>
+4. **If the returned bid is 0, what does it mean?**

-If the returned price is 0, so there is no winner in this auction.<br/>
+If the returned price is 0, so there is no winner in this auction.

-5.**If there is a bidder failed, then the final response is success or fail?**<br/>
+5. **If there is a bidder failed, then the final response is success or fail?**

 We have a 10S request-timeout.
 If one bidder returns successfully within 10s, it will return success.
 And the price of other failed bidders is 0, and they will be in the otherbidders list.

-##changelog
+## Changelog

 Version | ChangeLog | Date
 ------|-----------|------
 1.0.0 | HiBid open source release| 2019.05.10